JustCodiex/AA/README.md

     x - y;
 }
 ```
-Which will be evaluated to 28.
+Which will be evaluated to 28 (Because the language does abide by a standard order of operations ruleset).
 Note the implicit return from the last statement.
 While there's a simple var keyword for variable declerations, we can directly specify the type.
 ```
 {
     int x = 5;